ccjensen/wedding/source/whos-who/index.markdown

       ["Current location", "Virginia, USA"],
       ["Favorite drink", "Margarita"],
       ["Favorite past times", "reading, traveling, taking pictures, having tea with her daughter (Anne)"], ["About", "Margaret is a single parent with two great kids.
 Her love of caring for others lead her to a career in nursing where she eventually joined the Navy Nurse Corps.
-After becoming a captain, Margaret moved on to serve as the Chief Medical Information Officer and quite recently became the first Naval Officer and nurse to serve as the Deputy Chief Information Officer for the Military Health System."]
+After becoming a captain, Margaret moved on to serve as the Chief Medical Information Officer and quite recently became the first Naval Officer and nurse to serve as the Deputy Chief Information Officer for the Military Health System.
+Margaret has never been to Italy, and cannot wait to experience the beautiful Italian countryside with her old and new family."]
 	]
   - [
       ["Photo", "joan.jpg"],